Assembly.GetManifestResourceStream Method (String)

 Return ValueType: System.IO.Stream

-The manifest resource; or null if no resources were specified during compilation or if the resource is not visible to the caller.
+The manifest resource; or a null reference (Nothing in Visual Basic) if no resources were specified during compilation or if the resource is not visible to the caller.

 The name parameter is an empty string ("").